verlok/vanilla-lazyload/README.md

 ### Dynamic content

-> **When to use**: when you want to lazily load images, but the number of images change in the scrolling area changes, maybe because they are added asynchronously.
+> **Use case**: when you want to lazily load images, but the number of images change in the scrolling area changes, maybe because they are added asynchronously.

 HTML